Tr1ckX/Fizzbuzz_Week-1/README.md

 Introduction to TDD with Ruby and RSpec.

-Learnt skills: Using RSpec to test Ruby cody, getting familiar with the RED-GREEN-REFACTOR trinity.
+Learnt skills: Using RSpec to test Ruby code, getting familiar with the RED-GREEN-REFACTOR trinity.